AdaCore/training_material/courses/spark_for_ada_programmers/110_advanced_proof_techniques.rst

   - Instead, proof checks (partial) initialization when read

-  - Not applicable to scalar parameter or function result
+  - Not applicable to scalar parameter or scalar function result

 ------------------------------
 Specifying Initialized Parts